Ma Pi Leng Pass, the biggest challenge on the Dong Van plateau

 Below flows the Nho Que river separating Ma Pi Leng and Sum Pu where you will find yourself at the border gate.
 Ma Pi Leng or "the horse's nose" according to Mandarin describes the particularly steep slopes.
 With a total of 20 kilometres, if it is not the longest, Ma Pi Leng is undoubtedly at the top of the most dangerous passes of the Northern mountain.

-Incredible and emotional, the Hanh phuc road or the Happiness road which gives rise to the legendary pass is the combined effort of tens of thousands of young peoples of 16 Northern ethnics.
-Built for six years between 1959 and 1965, this symbol of solidarity is the fruit of the sweat and blood of the volunteers whose sacrifice is honoured at the top of the pass.
+Incredible and emotional, the Hanh phuc road or the Happiness road which gives rise to the legendary pass is the combined effort of tens of thousands of young people of 16 Northern ethnicities.
+Built over six years between 1959 and 1965, this symbol of solidarity is the fruit of the sweat and blood of the volunteers whose sacrifice is honoured at the top of the pass.

 The road was initially accessible only by pedestrians and rustic means.
 Currently passable for motorcycles and cars, it still exposes passengers to significant risks for certain frightening routes.
 Regular attention should, therefore, be paid to vehicles running in the opposite direction.